mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/24_ACSR/README.md

 1. **Prepare Trait Data**
    - Traits are scored manually and saved in a `.tsv` format.
-   - Each row corresponds to a taxon; each column is a character.
+   - Each row corresponds to a taxon; each 2nd column is a character state.

 2. **Load Tree and Traits in R**
    - Tree must be ultrametric and labeled with matching species names.